Burnet County DWI Court Process

 3. Trial (If No Plea Deal)

-- Common Defenses: Common defenses in DUI cases include challenging the accuracy of the breathalyzer or blood test, arguing that the police lacked probable cause to stop you, and presenting evidence that you were not impaired.
+- Common defenses: Common defenses in DUI cases include challenging the accuracy of the breathalyzer test, questioning the legality of the traffic stop, and arguing that you were not intoxicated.

 First Offense